UWC2-PYTHON/ProgrammingInPython/source/modules/Sequences.rst

 Lists are *heterogenous*, *ordered* collections.

-Each element in a list is a value, and can be in multiple lists and have multiple names (or no name):
+Each element in a list is a value, and can be in multiple lists and have multiple names or no name:

 .. code-block:: ipython